spitschan/ShapeToolbox/doc/source/overview.rst

 purposes rather than for efficient graphics applications, no optimization is done in terms of model size etc.  Also, having a standard mesh size enables the user to easily blend two or more shapes together.
-There is also minimal error checking on input arguments and modulation parameters, so it is the user's responsibility to make sure the parameters make sense.
+There is also only minimal error checking on input arguments and modulation parameters, so it is the user's responsibility to make sure the parameters make sense.
 This is because, again, this is a tool for making models for research.
 We don't want to start guessing